wpeverest/everest-forms/readme.txt

 1. Install the plugin either via the WordPress.org plugin directory, or by uploading the files to your server (in the /wp-content/plugins/ directory).
 2. Activate the Everest Forms plugin through the 'Plugins' menu in WordPress.
-3. Go to User Everest Forms->Add New and start creating the form.
+3. Go to Everest Forms->Add New and start creating the form.

 == Frequently Asked Questions ==